Índice de contenidos

 All cables suitable for mobile service must exceed 30,000 cycles of alternate flexion without failure.

-To know the type of service foreseen for a certain cable, one only has to look at the mark that appears on the cover of the cable.
+To know the type of service foreseen for a certain cable.
+One only has to look at the mark that appears on the cable cover.
 All those cables are suitable for mobile service such as, for example: the Topflex VV-F H05VV-F cable, the Flextel 110 ES05VV-F cable and the Xtrem H07RN-F cable.